-All exams with the exception of the final exam will be student-to-student peer-reviewed following the testing time.
-The final exam can be reviewed at the student's request.
-Peer-exam review is a learning experience; therefore, all students are encouraged to attend.
-Exam review is not a time for debate.
-If there are concerns regarding specific exam questions following peer-exam review, students are encouraged to schedule an appointment with the course leader/advisor/designee to review their exam.
+200 minutes = 100 question exam; 100 minutes = 50 question exam; and 20 minutes = 10 question exam/quiz not a time for debate.
+If there are concerns regarding specific exam questions following peerexam review, students are encouraged to schedule an appointment with the course leader/advisor/designee to review their exam.
 Individual exams are available for review after peer-exam review.
 Students may only review the exam until the next exam is administered.
 Exam/Quiz grades will be posted within 48 hours of the exam.
 All students who achieve a grade less than or equal to 80 will be referred to meet with their faculty advisor.